pepstock-org/Charba/readme.md

    * remove `getIndex` method from `ScriptableContext` class, use getDataIndex instead.
    * add type of the context.
    * remove `isHover` method from `ScriptableContext` class.
+ * creates new context classes based on the type of context:
+   * `ScriptableContext` which is mapping `chart`, `dataset` and `data` types.
+   * `ScaleScriptableContext` which is mapping `scale` and `tick` types.
+   * `DataLabelsContext` which is mapping `datalabels` types, for callbacks invoked by `DataLabelsPlugin`.
+   * `LabelsContext` which is mapping `labels` types, for callbacks invoked by `DataLabelsPlugin`.
+ * all scriptable options are extending the `Scriptable` interface which has changed own signature, accessing only 1 argument, the context defined as generic.
+ * `BackgroundColorCallback` and `BorderColorCallback` classes have been replaced by `ColorCallback` class to manage whatever scriptable option which manages colors.
+ * `BorderWidthCallback` class has been replaced by `WidthCallback` class to manage whatever scriptable option which manages line widths.
+ * rename `BorderCapStyleCallback` class to `CapStyleCallback`.
+ * rename `BorderJoinStyleCallback` class to `JoinStyleCallback`.
  * remove `LegendCallback` interface and its usage from `ConfigurationOptions` class because the prototype is not available anymore.
  * remove `hidden` attribute from `LegendItem` and `LegendLabelItem` classes because not supported anymore.
 Use new `isHidden(chart)` method of `LegendItem` class.
  * redesign of `TooltipModel` class in according with new Chart.js model.